 Needless to say, the badge-making turned out to be the most engaging activity for the children, while the talks received a great response from the adults (and some children too), with different people joining in our casual talks on intriguing topics.
 It was beautiful to see east Londoners enjoy a Sunday in a part of the city that is yet to grow further and develop, with the entire event taking place in the memory of the late Jo Cox, who stood for unity within the community.

 It was a rewarding and insightful experience to be part of organising an event attracting 10,000 visitors!
 Whether it was going to the LLDC office for steering group meetings or brainstorming ideas, managing to engage visitors on the day of the event or delegating roles and responsibilities among us, this project surely brought us together as a group and enabled us to utilise our skills and talent.
-This was an excellent opportunity for all of is, thanks to Create Jobs and LLDC.
+This was an excellent opportunity for all of is, thanks to Create Jobs, Foundation for Future London and LLDC.

 Find out more about STEP and how you can get involved here.